webjay/asapp/README.md

 #### Framework

-The frontend application is built in [jQuery Mobile](http://jquerymobile.com).
-For a start we will use the default theme, which later can be adjusted i.e. via [ThemeRoller](http://themeroller.jquerymobile.com).
+The frontend application is built in [Twitter Bootstrap](http://getbootstrap.com).
+For a start we will use the default theme, which later can be adjusted i.e. via [Themes](http://expo.getbootstrap.com/resources/).

 ### Backend